igorsharay/next-millionaire-game/README.md

 ## Other game settings

 Click on the answer button has `delay = 1s` delay after answer animation finish before moving to the next question or ending the game.\
-Answer text has maximum `acceptableAnswerLength = 60` symbols acceptable length and will be reduced to it.
+Answer text has maximum `maxAnswerLength = 60` symbols length and will be reduced to it.